Rosa woodsii: Distribution and habitat

 It is native to North America including much of Canada and Alaska and the western and central United States.
 It grows in a variety of habitats such as open woods, plains, stream banks, stony slopes and disturbed areas.

-In the Sierra Nevadas, it grows to 11200 ft in moist, rocky soils in mixed coniferous forest, upper montane forest, and subalpine forest.
+In the Sierra Nevada, it grows to 11200 ft in moist, rocky soils in mixed coniferous forest, upper montane forest, and subalpine forest.